floweethehub/thehub/README.md

 To compile and install Flowee on Ubuntu, install the dependencies

-`sudo apt install libevent-dev libboost-all-dev libminiupnpc-dev qt5-default protobuf-compiler libprotobuf-dev`
+`sudo apt install libevent-dev libboost-all-dev libminiupnpc-dev qt5-default protobuf-compiler libprotobuf-dev pkgconf`

 Then clone the repo and use cmake to create the makefile